DemonZDev/System-Manager/README.md

-# VPS Manager
+# System Manager

-VPS Manager is a modular, OS-aware automation framework for controlling and provisioning VPS environments.
+Syetem Manager is a modular, OS-aware automation framework for controlling and provisioning VPS environments.
 It provides tools to install, delete, and reinstall system components with automatic detection of installed packages, version-aware logic, and multiple runtime output modes.

 ---